Mites on Dogs: 3 Simple Natural Home Remedies

 • Don’t over-vaccinate.

-• Avoid antibiotics, pharmaceutical drugs and pesticides.
+• Avoid antibiotics, pharmaceutical drugs, and pesticides.

 • Refrain from using chemical-based lawn treatments and fertilizers.

 Keeping dogs away from outdoor or feral cats can also reduce the risk of ear mite exposure.
 Despite our best efforts, some misconceptions about mites on dogs can lead to confusion.
-We should dispel these myths.

 Mites on Dogs: Myths and Misconceptions

 One common misconception is that humans can contract the same type of full-blown scabies from dogs as they do from other humans.
 When humans get mites from dogs, the condition is usually self-limiting and does not result in the deep burrows seen in typical human scabies.
+Another myth is that ear mites, a specific type of mite infestation in dogs, generally affect humans.
+However, these types of dog mites rarely infest humans.

 What happens, though, if you have multiple pets in your household?